Test for Helicobacter Pylori Infection Last updated: Nov 19, 2009

 Test for Helicobacter Pylori Infection

-Persons infected with H. pylori develop serum antibodies to the organism that can be detected in the blood.
-Serological testing for H. pylori is only one of a number of diagnostic techniques that can be used.
 Culturing the organism is probably the ideal, but the method is slow and expensive.
 Breath testing is non-invasive, but has a higher cost.
 Saliva testing, though becoming more popular, is still not widely available.
 Blood testing for circulating antibodies to H. pylori is cheap, quick, readily available and non invasive (other than the blood collection).
-It is now possible to have a test in a doctor's office performed on just one drop of blood.
+It is now possible to have a test in a doctor’s office performed on just one drop of blood.

-Test for Helicobacter Pylori Infection can help with the following:
+Test for Helicobacter Pylori Infection can help with the following

-Autoimmune Crohn's Disease
+Crohn's Disease

 Drug therapies used to fight the ulcer-causing bacteria Helicobacter Pylori may help treat Crohn's disease.
 Researchers recently reported that "after treatment [with antibiotics against H. Pylori], clinical remission [of Crohn's disease] was achieved in all patients", regardless of the type of therapy received.
 At the same time, H. Pylori infection was eradicated in 28 of the 30 infected patients.